candidtim/vagrant-appindicator/README.md

-# Vagrant Application Indicator for Ubuntu
+# Vagrant Application Indicator for Ubuntu Unity / Gnome

 Application Indicator to display *last known* state of Vagrant-managed VMs in the notification area (system tray) on Ubuntu Unity and in Gnome.